• Skip to primary navigation

 roma tomatoes being poured into food processor

-After pulsing, pour the tomatoes into a mixing bowl.
+After pulsing, pour the tomatoes into a large bowl.

 Chop up the green pepper and onion finely with a sharp knife.
 I know it would be easier to throw everything into the food processor together, but I would suggest not doing that as I find they become mushy quick and lose their crunch.